 Halloween (35th Anniversary Blu-ray): One of the earliest and best slasher movies, John Carpenter’s 1978 classic gets a new high-def transfer, and lots of new special features.
 Extras include a new commentary with Carpenter and Jamie Lee Curtis, a hour-long documentary starring Curtis, a ten-minute feature that revisits the South Pasadena neighborhood the film was shot in, a collection of scenes that played in the film’s television cut, radio spots, TV spots, and the trailer.

-Iron Man 3: I'm not much for comic book movies, though I did really like Iron Man and The Avengers and Robert Downey, Jr. in the role.
+Iron Man 3: I’m not much for comic book movies, though I did really like Iron Man and The Avengers and Robert Downey, Jr. in the role.
 The sequels to Iron Man have been pretty average though with the third one being just slightly better than the second.
 My opinion of course, there are obviously lots of folks who will disagree.
 As per usual with the big releases this one comes in a variety of formats, the biggest being a Blu-ray 3-D combo with lesser formats all the way down to a digital copy.
-Strangely enough, there doesn't seem to be any special features on any of them, but one suspects those will come later, perhaps in a big box set containing the Iron Man trilogy or in a bigger box featuring the second part of the Avengers Assembled.
-Read our different opinions of Iron Man 3.
+Strangely enough, there doesn’t seem to be any special features on any of them, but one suspects those will come later, perhaps in a big box set containing the Iron Man trilogy or in a bigger box featuring the second part of the Avengers Assembled.
+Read Gordon S. Miller’s review.

 Nirvana: Live and Loud: The seminal Seattle band’s last studio album, In Utero, is 20 years old this week and it’s getting a big deluxe treatment.
 If for some reason you don’t want the music box set, but are interested in the DVD that comes with it, then this is for you.
 Featuring the full concert from Seattle on December 13, 1993 plus several extra songs recorded in Europe, and some rehearsals and the video to “Heart-Shaped Box”.